west african eʋe rhythms for drumset

 Blood Drum Spirit is a study that focuses on West African and African American music.
 The research is conducted through the eyes of master drummers in each tradition – Ghanaian artists Freeman Kwadzo Donkor and Abraham Kobena Adzenyah and New Orleans legend Edward Blackwell – and also includes a stylistic history of the drum set in African American music.
 Three additional sections treat the adaptation of Native American, Javanese, and South Indian drumming and drum languages to the drum set.
 The research consists of interviews and performances of music by master artists from each world tradition.
 These sessions are recorded, transcribed and analyzed.
 Master artists/scholars Paul Hadzima, Mixashawn, and David McAllester give insights on Native American music; Sumarsam and I. M. Harjito focus on Central Javanese drumming; and Tanjore Ranganathan outlines South Indian karnatak music.

-The topics arising from the research on West African and African American music include timbral and technical parallels; individual rhythmic correspondence and adaptation; the phenomenon of multiple rhythmic perspectives in ensembles; the role of notation; possible methods for the study, performance, and teaching of these traditions; moral aspects of the music and their use; and a personal sense of shared heritage.
+The topics arising from the research on West African and African American music include timbral and technical parallels; individual rhythmic correspondence and adaptation; the phenomenon of multiple rhythmic perspectives in ensembles; the role of notation; possible methods for the study, performance, and teaching of these traditions; moral aspects of the music and its use; and a personal sense of shared heritage.

 Javanese drumming patterns are recorded and transcribed, as well as South Indian solkattu (rhythmic syllables) phrases and compositions, and the 175 tala (time cycle) forms of South Indian karnatak (classical) music.